alcesleo/programming-101/slides.md

 - Write working code

 Note:
+- DaWanda is a technical company
+- Not everyone has a technical role
-- DaWanda is a technical company, though everyone doesn't have a technical role, everyone are affected by that somehow.
+- Everyone is affected by that somehow
 - Very diverse set of backgrounds, I'll do my best to make sure everyone learns something.
-- Software/hardware?

 ---